pythagoras-dev/Pythagoras/README.md

 ## Core Concepts

+ * **Portal**: An application's "window" into the non-ephemeral world outside the current application execution session.
+It's a connector that enables a link between a runtime-only ephemeral state and a persistent state that can be saved and loaded across multiple runs of the application and across multiple computers.
+Portals provide a unified interface for data persistence, caching, and state management across distributed systems.
+They abstract away the complexities of storage backends (local filesystem, cloud storage, etc.) and handle serialization/deserialization transparently.
+  This allows applications to seamlessly work with persistent data while maintaining isolation between runtime and storage concerns.
+A program can use multiple portals, each with its own storage backend, and each portal can be used by multiple applications.
+A portal defines a context for the execution of pure functions, which is used to cache and retrieve results.

 * **Autonomous Function**: A self-contained function that does not depend on external imports or definitions.
 All necessary imports must be done inside the function body.
   These functions cannot use global objects (except built-ins), yield statements, or nonlocal variables.